GUSA initiative pushes for textbook affordability and accessibility - The Georgetown Voice

 The scholarship will provide grants to qualifying students to buy textbooks.
 Eligibility for the fund will only be determined by a student’s expected family contribution (EFC).

 GUSA expects the fund to be ready for the fall 2021 semester, with plans for it to become a recurring program.
-GUSA representatives are currently coordinating the initiative’s timeline with professors.
+GUSA representatives are currently coordinating the initiative’s timeline and implementation with professors.

 The subcommittee also seeks to establish a department-based book-cap.
-Each department in all four schools would have an individualized cost limit on how much a professor can require students to spend on materials.
-A course’s status as an elective or core class may also affect the book-cap.
+Under the proposal, each department in all four schools would have an individualized cost limit on how much a professor can require students to spend on materials.
+A course’s status as an elective or core class may also affect the book cap.
 Since the university cannot enforce this outline, GUSA hopes it will act as a guide for both professors and students to refer to.

-While the book drive is specifically intended to relieve the cost of books for low and middle-income students, its impact can benefit the entire student body.
+While the committee’s goal is to relieve the burden of textbook costs for middle and lower-income students, the impacts of the program will benefit the entire student body.
 “Though this is an affordability issue, no student should have to spend hundreds of dollars on books every semester.”
-Bennett wrote in an email to the Voice.
+Bennett wrote said in an email to the Voice.
 “Students deserve to have an exceptional education that’s also cost-effective.”

 The subcommittee will transition into a part of the GUSA executive branch and is encouraging students to join efforts and increase the group’s fiscal diversity.

-The university estimates $600 for the cost of books, factoring this figure in financial aid awards and total cost of attendance, yet many students still find them difficult to afford each semester.
-Low and middle-income students must often choose between paying for necessities and tuition over textbooks and class materials, according to Bennett.
+The university estimates $600 for the cost of books, factoring this figure in financial aid awards and total cost of attendance, yet many students still find them difficult to afford.
+Low and middle-income students often must choose between paying for necessities and tuition over textbooks and class materials, according to Bennett.

 “I started this subcommittee because no student should struggle in classes because they can’t afford a book, especially when the university has the funds to make students’ lives easier,” Bennett explained.
 “A university can only embody cura personalis when they do everything to ensure the student has the proper resources to excel.”